0xcert/techpaper/src/paper.md

 <div class="pagebreak" />

-## 4. Protocol token (XCT)
+## 4. Protocol token (ZXC)

 According to William Mougayar, author of "The business blockchain", a token is "a unit of value that an organization creates to self-govern its business model, and empower its users to interact with its products while facilitating the distribution and sharing of rewards and benefits to all of its stakeholders."

-The XCT tokens are the native utility tokens of the 0xcert protocol.
+The ZXC tokens are the native utility tokens of the 0xcert protocol.
 These are fungible tokens and are compliant with Ethereum's ERC-20 standard.

 <img src="images/9.svg" height="130" />

-*Figure 11: XCT token is a native utility token of the 0xcert protocol.*
+*Figure 11: ZXC token is a native utility token of the 0xcert protocol.*

-The XCT token is a protocol token and is introduced to align issuing parties with dapps and the community.
+The ZXC token is a protocol token and is introduced to align issuing parties with dapps and the community.
 With the infrastructure built around a system of smart contracts, its primary role is to provide the incentive mechanisms and to support the ecosystem with minimum possible fees.
-XCT is the basic liquid asset for dapps that operate on the protocol.
+ZXC is the basic liquid asset for dapps that operate on the protocol.
 Similar to gas on the Ethereum blockchain the protocol token may play a role in all sorts of protocol activities.

 Over time a decentralized governance may be introduced to further strengthen the 0xcert community.
 The protocol token may play a key role when creating a decentralized autonomous organization.
 The protocol token may not only be used as a rewarding mechanism but also as a distributed voting mechanism.